 ENTRY / EXIT REQUIREMENTS FOR U.S. CITIZENS: U.S. citizens traveling to Morocco must have a valid passport.
 Visas are not required for U.S. citizen tourists traveling

 to Morocco for fewer than 90 days.
 For visits of more than 90 days, U.S. citizens are required to apply for an extension of

 stay (providing a reason for the extension) and should do so as far in advance as possible.
 No vaccinations are required to

 enter Morocco.
 Travelers who plan to reside in Morocco must obtain a residence permit.
 A residence permit may be requested

 and obtained from immigration authorities (Service Etranger) at the central police station of the district of residence.
 U.S.

-to carry a copy of their U.S. passports with them at all times, so that, if questioned by local officials, proof of identity
+citizens are encouraged to carry a copy of their U.S. passports with them at all times, so that, if questioned by local officials,

 Children born to a Moroccan father may experience difficulty leaving Morocco without the father's permission.
 Under Moroccan law, these children are considered Moroccan citizens.
 Even if the children bear U.S. passports, immigration officials may require proof that the father has approved their departure before the children will be allowed to leave Morocco.
 Although women, regardless of their nationality, are normally granted custody of their children in divorces, the father must approve the children's departure from Morocco.
 U.S. citizen women married to Moroccans do not need their spouse's permission to leave Morocco.